birbwatcher/rsschool-cv/cv.md

 * **Discord**: alexalexalex#9404

 ## Summary
+I'm currently working as a SEO specialist, so i have some own websites.
+I would like to try myself as a Front-end developer :)

 ## Skills
 * Lot of SEO Skills (Competitors Research, Keyword Research, LinkBuilding, PBNs, Wordpress etc)
-* Basic Skill of HTML/CSS
+* Basic Skill of HTML/CSS/JS
 * Windows OS, Linux(Ubuntu)
 ## Code Example
 ```